Some Things You Didn’t Know

 #10.
 Inheritance is Usually at Risk

-Reverse mortgages can be a valued tool to aid you in making ends meet, but they can also be tremendously dangerous and put your estate at risk.
+Reverse mortgages can be a valued tool to aid you in making ends meet, but they can also be tremendously dangerous and put you at risk.
 Therefore, before following through with a reverse mortgage scheme, be sure that you fully understand the stipulated terms and shop around to get the best deal you can.
 Ideally, the best way to ensure you’re making a smart decision is to find a professional adviser who doesn’t have an interest in getting you to take out the reverse mortgage.

 How much money could you release?